 Overview of Learning Activities

-This course is generally delivered in a face-to-face mode with a blend of learning activities, which may include lectures, seminars, problem solving, guest speakers, presentations, case studies, videos, online activities and student lead discussions.
+This course is delivered through a blend of learning activities, which include interactive workshop activities, role plays, problem solving, guest speakers, presentations, videos, online media and activities and student lead discussions.

 Overview of Learning Resources